agresti/velocity-script-collection/README.md

-# velocity-script-collection
+# Velocity Script Collection
-A collection of Velocity scripts for Cascade CMS.
+A curated collection of Velocity scripts designed for use with **Cascade CMS**.
+These snippets handle common templating tasks, such as sorting, formatting, metadata management, and responsive layout behaviors.

+---

-## dynamic-picture
+## 📸 dynamic-picture
-🌳 *point to the picture dynamically by replacing the part of the  string.*
+Dynamically replaces part of the image path string to switch between formats (e.g., full to cropped).
+Useful for responsive or alternate image display scenarios.

+---

-## velocity-format-facebook
+## 📘 velocity-format-facebook
-🌳 *Format, when it tied to the corresponding region of the template, it will pull the image and description provided by the user when sharing the particular page on facebook.
-If img and description are not provided, it will pull the default.*
+Generates dynamic Open Graph metadata for Facebook sharing.
+✔️ Pulls custom image and description from the page’s `facebookContent` region if available.
+❌ Falls back to default image and description if not provided.

+---

-## velocity-format-even-odd
+## 🔀 velocity-format-even-odd
-🌳 *Two different classes to alternate between in a foreach loop.*
+Alternates between two CSS classes (e.g., `newsLeft` / `newsRight`) based on the index within a `#foreach` loop.
+Ideal for creating visually balanced layouts.

+---

-## sort-folder-elements
+## 📂 sort-folder-elements
-🌳 *The Velocity script sorts elements in a folder by title, judgment and displays elements on the index page.
-The current Folder XML block needs to be assigned to the same region.*
+Sorts and displays pages from the current folder based on custom metadata such as `title`, `judgments`, or `code`.
+➡️ Requires the **Current Folder XML block** assigned to the correct region.

+---

-## course-catalog-program-script
+## 📚 course-catalog-program-script
-🌳 *Course Catalog script.
-Displays the list of classes for a program and opens the requirements dropdown on click.
-Calling page index block is required.*
+Displays a structured list of courses for a specific program.
+Includes expandable requirements with course details and prerequisites.
+⚙️ Requires an **Index Block** configured on the calling page.

+---

-## next-page-format
+## ▶️ next-page-format
-🌳 *Switching between pages on icon click.
-The current folder block is needed.*
+Enables navigation between sibling pages using clickable previous/next icons.
+Requires the **Current Folder Block** to determine sequence.

+---

-## category-index-page
+## 🗂 category-index-page
-🌳 *The current folder index block is needed.
-Pulling sub-category metadata and alternating on the page into two columns.*
+Pulls and displays metadata from subcategory pages (excluding `index`) and splits them into two alternating columns.
+✔️ Requires an **Index Block** on the current folder.

+---

+### 💡 Notes
+- All snippets assume XPath-based access to Cascade CMS structured content.
+- You can mix and match these scripts across templates depending on region configurations.
+- Each script is production-tested and modular for adaptation.

+---

+### 📁 License
+This repository is shared for educational and portfolio purposes.